bjhee/bjh-site-assistant/README.md

-# BJH Website Assistant - A WordPress Plugin
+# BJH Website Assistant
-The WordPress plugin that provides small functions to help your website working better.
+The **WordPress plugin** that provides small functions to help your website working better.

 >Contributors:      Billy.J.Hee